 Beaches in Uluwatu

-Unlike South Bali, such as the beaches around Canggu, the Uluwatu beaches are made from white sand.
+Unlike South Bali, the Uluwatu beaches are made from white sand like the beaches around Canggu.
 The waters are a crystal clear blue.
 This is the tropical paradise Bali as you will see on postcards.

 Ever been to a beach where you had to go down a cliff and through a cave?
 Suluban Beach is one of those.
 You can park atop the cliff and then make your way through a few souvenir shops and down the cliff.